bekk/bekk-christmas/post/ux/an-intro-to-behavioural-economics-by-a-ux-designer.md

 post_day: 9
 title: An intro to Behavioural Economics by a UX designer
 image: ''
-ingress: Key concepts from Behavioural Eonomics every UX designer should know
+ingress: Key concepts from Behavioural Economics every UX designer should know
 links:
   - title: 'Freakonomics Radio: «Honey, I Grew the Economy»'
     url: >-